castillios/dating-app/README.md

 # dating-app
 _(just for fun)_
 The sake of creating PenPal is for me to hone my skills as a new programmer.
-This is my first ever personal project and I wanted to make it as a way showcase what I've learned as a first year Comp Sci major.
+This is my first ever personal project and I wanted to make it as a way showcase what I'm learning as a first year Comp Sci major.

 _(So far this README is incomplete as I'm trying to flesh out the concept a bit more.)_